Business mediation

 • Labor disputes at the management level.

-Boardroom mediation: for conflicts at the top
+Boardroom mediation: for conflicts at the top of your organization

-Our lawyers' role as mediators
+The role of our lawyers as mediators

 Petra Beishuizen